Nerwyn/ha-nunjucks/README.md

 `{{ hass.states["light.sunroom_ceiling"].state }}`

 For convenience, the `hass states` object is rebuilt as a separate object that can be accessed with dot notation.
-Because of JavaScript limitations, it's name has been changed to `_states`.
+Because of JavaScript limitations not allowing for functions and object to share the same name, it has been named `_states`.

 `{{ _states.light.sunroom_ceiling.state }}`

+You do have to use bracket notation for arrays within state objects.

+`{{ _states.light.sunroom_ceiling.attributes.supported_color_modes[0] }}`

 ### [States](https://www.home-assistant.io/docs/configuration/templating/#states)